Top 12 Difference between Private and Public Administration & Similarities

 4. The private administration has an egalitarian approach.
 At the same time, Public administration follows a bureaucratic approach.

-5. private administration uses monopolistic decision-making.
+5. Private administration uses monopolistic decision-making.
 But public administration is pluralistic.

-6. The revenue is produced from penalties, fees, taxes, duties, and other dues paid by the people in public administration, as opposed to private administration, where profits from operating happenings are the main source of revenue.
+6. The revenue is produced from penalties, fees, taxes, duties, and other dues paid by the people in public administration, as opposed to private administration, where profits from operating activities are the main source of revenue.

 7. Public administration is welfare-oriented; it works with a service motive.
 Conversely, private administration is profit-oriented.